Choccolocco Park

 Choccolocco Park is a baseball stadium located in a municipal park of the same name in Oxford, Alabama.
 The NCAA's Ohio Valley Conference utilized the stadium for its postseason conference baseball tournament after the 2017 and 2018 seasons.

+There is also a track and field facility at Choccolocco Park, including an eight-lane running track.
+The track is used by the Jacksonville State Gamecocks track and field team.